Ruesa18/SR-CodingBuddies-Advent-2023/README.md

 ### Install the needed packages
 To install everything you need, run `make install`.
 This will set up the container with all needed packages.

+## The Challenges
+In case the challenges are not online anymore, you can also find them in the [tasks/ directory](tasks).
+Feel free to try them yourself before looking at my solutions 😉